 All rates are projected generationally with Mortality Improvement Scale MP-2018.
-We feel this assumption sufficiently accommodates future mortality improvements.

 City of Maitland, Florida

 Notes to the Financial Statements

-September 30, 2022
+September 30, 2023

 The previously described mortality assumption rates were mandated by Chapter 2015-157, Laws of Florida.
 This law mandates the use of the assumptions used in either of the two most recent valuations of the Florida Retirement System (FRS).
 The above rates are those outlined in Milliman's July 1, 2021 FRS valuation report for special risk employees, with appropriate adjustments made based on plan demographics.